-The board approved the production of a newsletter called EARTHWORKS in 1989 for which Sharon Moline, District Clerk was the editor.
-Its purpose is to keep the cooperators informed and educated and the public aware of the work the District does.
+The board approved the production of a newsletter called EARTHWORKS in 1989 for which Sharon Moline, District Clerk, was the editor.
+Its purpose was to keep the cooperators informed, educated, and the public aware of the work the District does.

-The Williams County Soil Conservation District has regular meetings the second Thursday of each month, usually at 8:30 a.m., the place to be announced.
+The Williams County Soil Conservation District has regular meetings the second Thursday of each month, usually at 9 a.m., the place to be announced.
 There are times when changes need to be made to facilitate board members.
 The schedule of meetings is listed on the courthouse bulletin board and a notice of the monthly meeting is placed in the Williston Herald newspaper.
 The office can be contacted for up-to-date information.
-An annual report is sent out to all those on the District’s mailing list.

 In 2011, the Williams County Soil Conservation District constructed a building on the east side of the existing building.
 This steel frame building measured 40’ x 48’ and was utilized for equipment storage with a gravel floor.

 In December of 2011, Grant Archer announced his resignation as Chairman of the Board of Directors for Williams County Soil Conservation.

 In 2017, a new tree shed was constructed out at the NDSU Research Extension location off hwy 2.
 The old tree shed was sold in the fall of 2017 since a new building was put up.
 The new building includes a heated shop, office/general area, and a cooler for the trees.